Asymptotic expansions of the prime counting function: Asymptotic continued fraction expansions

-Continued fractions of the form given in the following theorem were introduced by Jacobi are called {\it Jacobi continued fractions}, or {\it J-fractions}.
-The following theorem shows that if a given complex function has an asymptotic Jacobi continued fraction expansion, then the best rational approximations of the function are precisely the approximants of the continued fraction.
+where $a_n, b_n \in \CC$ and $a_n \neq 0$ for all $n$.
+The following theorem characterizes asymptotic Jacobi continued fraction expansions and shows that, if a given complex function has an asymptotic Jacobi continued fraction expansion, then the best rational approximations of the function are precisely the approximants of the continued fraction.